russelljohnston/ROBUST/README.md

 # ROBUST
-Module to compute the Tc and Tv completeness statistics
+Module to compute the Tc and Tv completeness statistics:

+Authors:

+Russell Johnston

+Luis Teodoro

+Martin Hendry

 Based on the following publications: